dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - create new databases, tables, stored procedures and views.
 - retrieve data from a database, etc.

-> ⚠️ SQL is an ANSI (American National Standards Institute) standard, but there are different versions of the SQL language. <br /> Most SQL database programs have their own proprietary extensions in addition to the SQL standard, but all of them support the major commands.
+> :warning: SQL is an ANSI (American National Standards Institute) standard, but there are different versions of the SQL language. <br /> Most SQL database programs have their own proprietary extensions in addition to the SQL standard, but all of them support the major commands.

 <br />